Aliases for LY96 Gene

 GeneCards Summary for LY96 Gene

 LY96 (Lymphocyte Antigen 96) is a Protein Coding gene.
 Diseases associated with LY96 include Intestinal Botulism and Wound Botulism.
-Among its related pathways are Toll-Like receptor Signaling Pathways and MyD88 cascade initiated on plasma membrane.
+Among its related pathways are Activated TLR4 signalling and Immune System.
 GO annotations related to this gene include coreceptor activity and lipopolysaccharide receptor activity.

 UniProtKB/Swiss-Prot Summary for LY96 Gene